-Now, if he spent a lifetime playing a piano, at first glimpse, to recover his concert accuracy, spend the whole lifetime doing it.
+Now, if he spent a lifetime playing a piano, at first glimpse, to recover his concert accuracy, you'd have to spend ten lifetimes of confront to recover that thing totally.
+Fortunately, he didn't spend the whole lifetime doing it.
 Actually, the number of hours he spent at a piano was relatively minor.
 And the number of hours he was playing found only a few amongst them where he was really creating.
 See?